 |Copyright © Nucleus Medical Media, Inc.|

 Zollinger-Ellison syndrome is caused by gastrin-producing tumors, called gastrinomas.
 Gastrin is a hormone that stimulates the stomach to produce acid.
-Excess acid production may lead to ulcers in the stomach or duodenum .
+Excess acid production may lead to ulcers in the stomach or the first part of the small intestine called the duodenum .

 Factors that may increase your chance of Zollinger-Ellison syndrome include: